 Which way do you return?

 If you’ve stayed past sunset to see lava and/or lava glows, you’ll be driving back in the dark.
 Therefore, scenery will not be a factor.
-I recommend you use a GPS device or directions from your phone to determine your quickest route back to your accomodation.
+I recommend you use Google Maps, a GPS device or directions from your phone to determine your quickest route back to your accommodation.

 In years past, Saddle Road — Highway 200 that cuts across the island — was not accessible to rental car drivers, however it has recently opened and is a very nice road minus any road construction that may or may not be happening.
 If you do take Saddle Road, you may have an opportunity to do some stargazing, particularly on a moonless night.